vala-lang/vala-docs/docs/tutorials/programming-language/main/04-00-advanced-features/04-10-ownership.md

 ```

 The keyword `owned` can be used to specifically ask a property to return
-a owned reference of the value, therefore causing the property value be
+an owned reference of the value, therefore causing the property value be
 reproduced in the object side.
 Think twice before adding the `owned`
 keyword.
 Is it a property or simply a `get_xxx` method?
 There may also
 be problems in your design.
 Anyways, the following code is a correct